Spectral Time

+The present.
 The experiential work on this screen, a dedicated web project, expresses time as a progression of color.
-‘Spectral Time’ disconnects from a temporal experience tethered to observing seconds, minutes, and hours.
-Instead, ‘Spectral Time’ gradates through the visible spectrum over the entire day, starting and ending in red at midnight.
+‘Spectral Time disconnects from a temporal experience tethered to observing hours, minutes, and seconds.
+Instead, it gradates through the colors of the visible spectrum over an entire day, starting and ending in red at midnight.

 To enter the site, navigate towards the center of the screen.